2020 Early Spring Walking Tour of Japan

 Dinner is wagyu-beef Sukiyaki with the group back in central Kyoto.

 Day 8: Kyoto (free day)

-Today has been set aside for you to explore this ancient capital on your own.
-You may like to spend more time exploring Kyoto’s temples or take a class in paper-making, indigo-dying, cooking or sake-tasting, or visiting Kyoto’s traditional food and textile markets.
-Or you may prefer to wander around Kyoto’s great range of craft and speciality shops.
+Kyoto has so much to explore.
+Today has been set aside for your to investigate this ancient capital on your own.
+You may like to spend more time reviewing Kyoto’s temples or take a class in paper-making or indigo-dying.
+How about a cooking class, sake-tasting or visiting Kyoto’s traditional food and textile markets.
+Or you may prefer to wander around Kyoto’s great range of craft and specialty shops.
 Let us know if we can help organise anything specific for you.

 Day 9: Hiroshima

 Moving on from Japan’s cultural heart, the shinkansen bullet-train whisks us off to the bottom western part of the Japanese archipelago.
 The iconic sites of Hiroshima and Miyajima await us.